Murf-o/PuzzleSolver/README.md

 java -jar target\PuzzleSolver-0.0.1-SNAPSHOT.jar
 Important Note: The server saves data to a MySQL database.
 To connect to your table, go to the resources folder and into the application.properties file-- insert your username and password, make necessary changes (port etc) There is one table named "puzzles" with columns as follow: -Id: bigint -initial_grid: varchar(3000) -final_grid: varchar(3000) -moves: varchar(3000) -warnings: varchar(3000) -solvable: bit(1) -row_size: int -column_size: int -to_string: varchar(3000)

-You don't need the database to run the server, it's already commented out, feel free to put it back in and whatever you'd like with it.
+You don't need the database to run the server, it's already commented out, feel free to put it back in and do whatever you'd like with it.
 Thank you!

 Author: Sebastian Barroso